-This Number Of Americans Have Less Than $500 In Savings
+An Insane Number Of Americans Have Less Than $500 In Their Savings Accounts

 Next time you scroll through your Instagram feed, just know someone has probably been spending a lot more of their money than they should be.

 These days, it seems the only people who are financially stable enough to have more than $500 in their savings accounts are becoming a rarity.

 I mean, just because you have enough cash on hand to pay off your Netflix subscription, fund your Starbucks addiction and eat decently for four days out of the week DOES NOT mean you are financially secure.